willkessler/neography/README.md

   ```
 Relationship Structure:
 -----------------------
-Relationships are returned as instances of *RelNodeWrapper*.
+Relationships are returned as instances of **RelNodeWrapper**.
 These are convenience objects that contain both the node and the relationship.
-Convenience methods for given relationships are created for each instance based on the naming defined in the class which inherits *Deja*::*Node*.
-These convenience methods return arrays of *RelNodeWrapper* objects, which can be interated over.
+Convenience methods for given relationships are created for each instance based on the naming defined in the class which inherits **Deja::Node**.
+These convenience methods return arrays of **RelNodeWrapper** objects, which can be interated over.
   ```ruby
   Person.friends.each do |friend|
     puts friend.node.name                 # returns the name of the related node, say "Fred"